chauhanr/go-building-blocks/routines/readme.md

 ```

-* **Channel Iterator Pattern** - If we have a container that has some items in it that need to be processed by a consumer but we want this processing to happen in a separate thread we can do so by following the iterator pattern here:
+* **Pattern 6: Channel Iterator Pattern** - If we have a container that has some items in it that need to be processed by a consumer but we want this processing to happen in a separate thread we can do so by following the iterator pattern here:

 ```
   func (c *container) Iterator() <- chan {